dynamixs-ai/dynamixs-partner-template/README.md

 **Step 2a - login with docker**

-Login you docker to the registry:
+Log your Docker CLI in to the registry:

     echo YOUR_PERSONAL_ACCESS_TOKEN | docker login ghcr.io -u YOUR_GITHUB_USERNAME --password-stdin